johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

      * It's a map of `pattern` -> `handler` key/value pairs
      * `handler` is the handler function in the user's controller class, decorated
      * by `@MessageHandler()` or `@EventHandler`, along with an additional boolean
-     * property indicating it's Nest pattern type: event or message (i.e.,
+     * property indicating its Nest pattern type: event or message (i.e.,
      * request/response)
      */
     this.messageHandlers.forEach((handler, pattern) => {